 - by promoting regional industrial expertise and natural resources

 - by supporting local economic development

 - by preparing for the introduction of hydrogen-powered vehicles

 To evaluate the technical, economic and environmental relevance of Power-to-Gas, two demonstrators for this new energy solution are now up-and-running as part of a project involving local authorities and local residents in the Dunkerque Urban Community:

 - A transportation demonstrator

 The industrial scale Hythane® fuel project.
 A VNG bus fueling station will be adapted to handle the hydrogen/natural gas blend, which will begin with a 6% hydrogen content that will be increased over time to 20%.
 A fleet of around 50 buses will be operated using this hydrogen-natural gas blend.

 A new residential neighborhood of around 200 homes in the Capelle la Grande district of the Dunkerque Urban Community will be supplied with a blend of hydrogen and natural gas using a variable hydrogen content of below 20%.
 Production will be based on energy from renewable sources (wind power) injected into the power distribution network.
 Surplus power will be used to produce hydrogen for storage and subsequent distribution to meet demand.

-(1) A fuel containing hydrogen and natural gas
+(1) Fuel composed of hydrogen and natural gas.

-(2) A dozen industrial partners are working alongside ENGIE on the GRHYD demonstrator project.
-They include GrDF, NVERT, AREVA Hydrogène et Stockage de l’énergie, CEA, McPhy Energy, INERIS, CETIAT and CETH2.
+(2) Twelve industrial partners are taking part in the GRHYD demonstration project alongside ENGIE.
+Companies include GrDF, GNVERT, AREVA Hydrogen and Energy Storage, CEA, McPhy Energy, INERIS, CETIAT and CETH2.